ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 ## Navigating the File System

-We start our introduction to the Unix environment and Bash with [**file system**](https://en.wikipedia.org/wiki/File_system) (FS).
-A file system is a way of storing and reading information from disks.
+Let's start introducing the Unix environment and Bash with a [**file system**](https://en.wikipedia.org/wiki/File_system).
+A file system is a software that dictates how to store and read data from disks.
+It covers the following topics:

+* API to access data on the disk that programs can use.

+* Universal way for accessing different storage devices.

+* Physical operations on the disk storage.

 First, we will look at the differences between the directory structure in Unix and Windows.
 Then we will learn the Bash commands for navigating the file system.

 ### Directory Structure

 There is an address bar at the top of the Windows Explorer window.
+It displays the **absolute path** to the current directory.
+An absolute path shows the place of the file system object regardless of the current directory.

+Another way to specify the file system object place is using the **relative path**.
+It shows you how to reach the object from the current directory.

-It displays the absolute path to the current directory.
-In Windows terminology, directories are called [**folders**](https://en.wikipedia.org/wiki/Directory_(computing)#Folder_metaphor).
-Both names refer to the same file system object.
+A [directory](https://en.wikipedia.org/wiki/Directory_(computing)) is a file system cataloging structure.
+It can contain references to files and other directories.
+Windows terminology calls it [**folder**](https://en.wikipedia.org/wiki/Directory_(computing)#Folder_metaphor).
+Both names mean the same kind of file system object.

 Figure 2-6 shows an Explorer window.
-It opens the path `This PC > Local Disk (C:) > msys64`.
-This path matches the `msys64` directory on the `C` drive.
-The letter `C` denotes the local system disk.
-Local means physically connected to the computer.
-The system disk is the one where Windows is installed.
-If you translate the string in the Explorer address bar to an absolute path, you get `C:\msys64`.
+The address bar equals `This PC > Local Disk (C:) > msys64` there.
+It matches the `C:\msys64` absolute path.
+Thus, we see the content of the `msys64` directory on the `C` drive in the Explorer window.

+The letter `C` in the path denotes the local system disk drive.
+The local drive means the device that is connected to your computer physically.
+You can also have a network drive.
+You access such a device via the network.
+The system disk means one that has the Windows installation on it.

 {caption: "Figure 2-6.
 Windows Explorer"}
 ![Windows Explorer](images/BashShell/explorer.png)

-The terminal window shows the current absolute path.
-It behaves like the Explorer address bar.
-But the paths in the terminal and Explorer differ.
-The reason is the different directory structure of Unix environment and Windows.
+If you run the MSYS2 terminal emulator, it shows you the current absolute path at the end of the first line.
+This line behaves like the address bar of Windows Explorer.
+When you change the current directory, the current path changes too.
+However, you have to consider that the terminal and Explorer show you different paths for the same current directory.
+It happens because directory structures of the Unix environment and Windows do not match.

-In Windows, each disk has a letter in the Latin alphabet.
-The drive opens in Explorer as an ordinary folder.
-Then you can access its contents.
-For example, consider the `C` system drive.
-After installation, Windows creates a [standard set of directories](https://en.wikipedia.org/wiki/Directory_structure#Windows_10) there:
+Windows marks each disk drive with a Latin letter.
+You can open the drive using Explorer as a regular folder.
+Then you access its contents.

+For example, let's open the `C` system drive.
+It has a [standard set of directories](https://en.wikipedia.org/wiki/Directory_structure#Windows_10).
+Windows has created them during the installation process.
+If you open the `C` drive in Explorer, you see the following directories there:

 * `Windows`
 * `Program Files`